Simultaneous Drawing of Planar Graphs with Right-Angle Crossings and Few Bends: Drawings of General Graphs

-We can improve the results of Theorem~\ref{thm:planar} for 2-page book embeddable graphs.
-In a 2-page book embedding, there are no edges that cross the spine.
-Since these edges are the only ones that need six bends, we can reduce the number of bends per edge to four.
-Further, the number of columns and rows are reduced by one per edge.
-This yields the following corollary.
+We can improve the result of Theorem~\ref{thm:planar} for subhamiltonian graphs, which admit 2-page book embeddings in which no edges cross the spine~\cite{bh-btg-JCT79}.
+Since those edges are the only ones that need six bends, the number of bends per edge is reduced to four.
+The number of columns and rows are also reduced by one per edge.
+This is summarized in the following corollary.
+Note, however, that it is NP-hard to decide whether a given planar graph is subhamiltonian, even for maximal planar graphs~\cite{a-tcothcpfmpg-PU82}.
+A 2-page book embedding can be found in linear time, if the ordering of the vertices along the spine is given~\cite{hs-rnapk-BMB99}.
+Several classes of graphs are known to be (sub)hamiltonian, for example 4-connected planar graphs~\cite{nc-c10hc-PG08}, planar graphs without separating triangles~\cite{ko-etw-AML07}, Halin graphs~\cite{cnp-hgtsp-MP83}, planar graphs with maximum degree~3~or~4~\cite{bgr-tpbe4-STACS14,h-afegib-UNC85}.

-\begin{corollary} Two 2-page book embeddable graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(11n-32) \times (11n-32)$ with four bends per edge. \end{corollary}
+\begin{corollary} Two subhamiltonian graphs on a common set of $n$ vertices admit a \racsim drawing on an integer grid of size $(11n-32) \times (11n-32)$ with four bends per edge.
+The algorithm runs in~$O(n)$ time if the subhamiltonian cycles of both graphs are given. \end{corollary}

+We use even fewer bends for a \racsim drawing of two outerplanar graphs.
+This is based on a decomposition of each of the graphs into two forests.
+The following lemma shows that we can do this in linear time.